ChunguscoinCrypto/Chunguscoin/README.md

 Chunguscoin is a meme based, opensource, decentalized, peer-to-peer digital currency with a multipurpose design.

-*Chunguscoin is a Komodo Smart Chain and the QT wallet was forked from KomodoOcean.*
+*Chunguscoin is a Komodo Smart Chain and the QT wallet is forked from KomodoOcean.*

 # License ⚖️
 For license information see the file [COPYING](https://github.com/ChunguscoinCrypto/Chunguscoin/blob/master/COPYING).